 Enter your neighborhood of choice in the search bar, then click on “More Filters” on the right side of the page.
 Then, scroll down to check off “Fixer-Uppers Only”.

 Filtering out the listings to show “Fixer-Uppers Only” means it’s labeled as a distressed property.
-While not all investment opportunities will be filtered, it's a quick way for house flippers and investors to find potential deals in your favorite real estate market!
+While not all investment opportunities will be filtered, it's a quick way to find potential deals in your favorite real estate market!

 Finding out who’s delinquent on taxes is only one search button away.
 Using a search engine like Google, you can check with local tax assessors to see who hasn't paid their property taxes.